PapersOfMathieuNls/clever-commit/combined.md

 In the following subsections, we provide insights on the performance of CLEVER by comparing it to Commit-guru [@Rosen2015] alone, i.e., an approach that relies only on metric-based models.
 We chose Commit-guru because it has been shown to outperform other techniques (e.g., [@Kamei2013a; @Kpodjedo2010]).
 Commit-guru is also open source and easy to use.

-[Wahab: I see that the case study does not answer this question.
-It deals with cold start.
-The problem is that the cold start evaluation is really unclear.
-See my comment below.
-I think it is better to remove the cold start and replace it with a small study that addresses the text below.
-Another solution is to remove both points all together from the paper]
-In addition, we compare CLEVER to itself but without applying the clustering step.
-This is important in order to validate the usefulness of the clustering step.

 ## Performance of CLEVER

 when applied to  12 Ubisoft projects, CLEVER detects risky commits with an average precision, recall, and F1-measure of 79.10%, a 65.61%, and  71.72% respectively.
 For clone detection, we used a threshold of 30\% .
 This is because Roy et al.[REF] showed through empirical studies that using NICAD with a threshold of around 30%, the default setting, provides good results for the detection of Type 3 clones.
 When applied to the same projects, Commit-guru achieves an average precision, recall, and F1-measure of 66.71%, 63.01% and 64.80%, respectively.

 We can see that the second phase of CLEVER (clone detection) considerably reduces the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru), while achieving similar recall (65.61% for CELEVER compared to 63.01% for Commit-guru).

 ## Cluster Classifier Performance

 The clusters computed with the dependencies of each project help to solve an important problem in defect prediction, known as cold start [@Schein2002].
-[Wahab: you need to explain this in one or two sentences]
+Indeed, as performant as a classifier can be it, after training, it still needs to be train with historical data.
+While the system is learning, no prediction can be done.

 There exist approaches have been proposed to solve this problems, however, they all require to classify _similar_ projects by hand and then, manipulate the feature space in order to adapt the model learnt from one project to another one [@Nam2013].

-[Wahab: you need to develop this section.
-The text is not clear.
-The graphs are not either.
-I think defect learning transfer is another topic you can tackle in another paper.
-One possibility to fix this is to talk about the result of CLEVER without the clustering step]

 With our approach, the _similarity_ between projects is computed automatically and the results show that we do not actually need to manipulate the feature space.
 Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of CLEVER classification in terms of ROC-curve for the first thousand commits of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample}.
 The left sides or the graph are low cutoff (aggressive) while the right sides are high cutoff (conservative).
 The area under the ROC curves are 0.817, 0.763 and 0.806 for the blue, yellow and red clusters, respectively.
+In other words, if we train a classifier with historical data from system in the same cluster as the targeted systems, then we do not have to wait to start classifying incoming commits.

 \input{tex/clusterRoc}
-[Wahab: please use P1, P2....
-P6 and F1, F2, ...
-F12.
-Also, to use the terms Accepted, Rejected, Unsure instead of checks, x, and -)]
 \input{tex/workshop.tex}

 These results show that not only the clusters are effective in identifying similar projects for defect learning transfer but also provide excellent performance while starting a new project.
 As new projects mature, their defects would be integrated into the model in order to improve it.
 To confirm this, we ran an experiment with the blue cluster where we first apply the model learnt from other members of the cluster for the first thousand commits.
 The performance of this model is 75.1% precision, 57.6% recall for the first thousand commits.